Lous and the Yakuza: Career

 On 27 February 2020, Kakoma modeled for French luxury fashion house Chloé during Paris Fashion Week, where she participated in the runway presentation of their fall/winter 2020/21 collection.
 In March 2020, Lous and the Yakuza was included in Spotify's RADAR initiative, which aims to broaden artists' worldwide reach through marketed social channels and curated playlists.

 On 26 February 2021, she released her single "Je ne sais pas", featuring Italian rapper Sfera Ebbasta.
+This song was also a soundtrack in the game Need For Speed: Unbound.
 On 4 March, she performed at the Sanremo Music Festival 2021 in a duet with Gaia, with the song "Mi sono innamorato di te" by Luigi Tenco.
 On 8 August, she joined Woodkid to perform at the handover ceremony from the Tokyo 2020 Olympic Games to Paris 2024.
+In 2023, she branched into acting with a guest role as DJ in John Wick: Chapter 4.

 Kakoma's music has been described as a "silky" combination of trap, R&B, and pop.

 Public image

 Kakoma is noted for her public image, namely the graphic symbol painted on her forehead, which has been described as the letter 'Y' with a dot in the middle and has drawn comparisons to Prince's Love Symbol #2.
 Kakoma herself designed the symbol, titled les mains levées vers le ciel (hands lifted toward the sky), as a symbol meant to represent two arms connecting the earth to the sky.
 Her religious faith and belief in God served as her primary motivation for the creation of the symbol.
 Lous has also gained recognition for her fashion and style, which draws inspiration from such artists as FKA Twigs and Erykah Badu.